Central Nervous System Tumors: A Challenge for Navigators and Patients

-PHILADELPHIA — Ensuring that the patient with a central nervous system (CNS) tumor is at least introduced to palliative care at the time of diagnosis is where the neuro-oncology nurse navigator can have a substantial impact, said Marlon Garzo Saria, PhD, RN, AOCNS, FAAS, of the John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California, in his presentation at the 2019 Oncology Nurse Advisor (ONA) Navigation Summit.
+PHILADELPHIA — Ensuring that the patient with a central nervous system (CNS) tumor is at least introduced to palliative care at the time of diagnosis is where the neuro-oncology nurse navigator can have a substantial impact, said Marlon Garzo Saria, PhD, RN, AOCNS, FAAS, of the Saint John’s Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California, in his presentation at the 2019 Oncology Nurse Advisor (ONA) Navigation Summit.

 The scarcity of specialists in neuro-oncology, as well as the complex and unique needs of patients with CNS tumors contributes to the challenge of caring for these patients, emphasized Dr Saria, an advanced practice nurse researcher in neuro-oncology.